admmasters/react-debounced-input/README.md

-A react highlighted text higher order component for use with [React](https://facebook.github.io/react/ "React").
+A highlighted text higher order component for use with [React](https://facebook.github.io/react/ "React").
 <p>
 <b>New version: 0.0.71</b><br />
 <b>React-highlighted-text</b> is an open-source component designed to be used in situations where you need to highlight some text in one of the child components.
+This was built as a wrapper on react-highlighter that better served the needs of our project.
 </p>

 <p>